automate-website/jwebrobot/README.md

 ## References
 Refer to the [changelog] for recent notable changes and modifications.

-Refer to the [wiki pages] for documentation and user information.
+Refer to the [waml-schema] for schema sources.

 ## Options
 Options may be passed to the **JWebRobot** using single hyphen notation: